KMJ-007/us-gdp-bar-chart/README.md

-# US-Bar-Chart
+# Heat-Map

-In this project i have made us-bar-chart as part of my Free code camp project
+In this project i have made Heat-map as part of my Free code camp project

 ## link:-
 link of project:- [Update soon!](#)